MKlaasman/football_data_scientist_project/README.md

 run main.py

-And See the Paper and Presentation documents for the analysis that has been performed.
+See the Paper and Presentation documents for the analysis that has been performed.

 ## Contributing